-Annual dues for active units appearing in the Order of Battle of the Royal Canadian Armoured Corps shall be payable on the 1st day of April in each year as follows:

-- (a) Minor Unit (major commanding).
-Two Hundred and Fifty Dollars (\$250.00); and - (b) Major Unit (lieutenant-colonel commanding).
-Five Hundred Dollars (\$500.00).
+- 1.03 UNIT CONTRIBUTIONS.
+Annual contributions from active units appearing in the order of battle of the Royal Canadian Armoured Corps shall be payable on the 1st day of April in each year as follows: - (a) Minor Unit (Major commanding): Two Hundred and Fifty Dollars (\$250.00); and - (b) Major Unit (Lieutenant-colonel commanding): Five Hundred Dollars (\$500.00).